AIML-K/lab-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-A comprehensive list of projects AIML@K people work on.
+Our research spectra include not only the fundamental mathematics related to AI/ML algorithms but also the real-world applications of AI.
+This is a comprehensive list of projects AIML@K people work on.

 {% include tags.html tags="publication, resource, website" %}